 Rest 30-90 seconds between sets and 1-2 minutes between exercises.

-The 5 Best Dumbbell Exercises for Your Chest
+The 5 Best Dumbbell Chest Exercises Without a Bench

 - Decline dumbbell floor press